lorenzo-rovigatti/oxDNA/README.md

 ### Python Bindings

 The API are still unstable, and only few features are exposed through this interface.
+A basic documentation can be accessed by browsing `docs/oxpy/html/index.html`.

 The following snippet shows a very simple example:

 ```python
 import numpy as np